MaterializeInc/materialize/doc/user/content/concepts/views.md

 Indexes can improve query performance.
 In Materialize, non-materialized views can be [indexed](/concepts/indexes/).
-Indexing a non-materialize view causes view results to be **maintained and incrementally updated in memory** within the [cluster](/concepts/clusters/).
+Indexing a non-materialize view causes view results to be **maintained and incrementally updated in memory** within that [cluster](/concepts/clusters/).
 The in-memory up-to-date results are accessible to queries within the cluster, even for queries that do not use the index key(s).

-Queries from other clusters cannot use the index.
+Indexes are local to a cluster.

 See also: